01 Feb 2017 by Olga Brighton

 When looking for a budget hotel, you could be tempted by the amazing price and overlook important details.
 Don’t fall in that trap.
-Here are 8 things you should check before booking and avoid turning your hard earned holiday into a nightmare.
+Here are 8 things you should check before you book a budget hotel and avoid turning your hard earned holiday into a nightmare.

 Always consider taking out a reliable travel insurance policy so your pre-paid holiday and hotel costs are protected from the day of purchase.
 This could avoid possible financial nightmares should anything go wrong.